Signaletic operads

-We will see in \cref{subsec:HilbertSeriesKoszulitySignaletic} that the messy parallel $k$-signaletic operad~$\messySignaleticParallel$ is quadratic and Koszul.
-We delay the proof as the argument is uniform for all $k$-signaletic operads (it applies to both messy and tidy and to both parallel and series).
-For now on we only extract from the definitions the quadratic relations which provide a presentation of~$\messySignaleticParallel$.
+\cref{def:dias,prop:dendDiass,prop:whiteManin,prop:messyParallelSignaleticManinProduct} imply that the messy parallel $k$-signaletic operad~$\messySignaleticParallel$ is quadratic and Koszul.
+We will see an alternative proof in \cref{subsec:HilbertSeriesKoszulitySignaletic}, with an argument uniform for all $k$-signaletic operads (it applies to both messy and tidy and to both parallel and series).
+We now extract from the definitions the quadratic relations which provide a presentation of~$\messySignaleticParallel$.

 \begin{definition} We call \defn{messy parallel $k$-signaletic relations} all the quadratic relations of~$\messySignaleticParallel$, that is all the relations of the form $\tree_1 = \tree_2$ where $\tree_1$ and $\tree_2$ are two syntax trees with two nodes (\ie of arity~$3$) sharing the same parallel destination vector. \end{definition}